 The plant as a whole is edible.
 It is typically about 10 inches to 2 feet tall and looks like a bush.
 It can grow as an individual flower in drylands.

 However, some parts of this species are too dry to be eaten.
-Historically, they have been used for making strings, baskets, rope, and shoes.
+Historically, they have been used for making strings, baskets, ropes, and shoes.

 6. Pinyon Pine